pixiv/three-vrm/README.md

 .lookAt(x:number, y:number, z:number)
 ```

-## VRMFirstPersonBone

-here is required to use the firstperson.
+### VRMFirstPerson

+setup firstperson function.
+* firstperson function is not setup by automatically.
+* if you use firstperson function you must call this method.
-firstPersonOnlyLayer and thirdPersonOnlyLayer is camera layer.
+* firstPersonOnlyLayer and thirdPersonOnlyLayer is camera layer.

 ```
 .setup(cameraLayer?: {